Alihassan20/Alihassan20/README.md

 <h1 align="left">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">,  I'm Ali Hassan El_Mahdy </h1>

  <h4 align="left">
-     I am a Mobile Application Developer (Cross Platform as a Flutter)  <br>
+    Mobile Application Developer  @Kun Academy & @Focus Academy Software Engineer <br>
-    ➮ I have a Bachelors in Computer Science from the University of Mansoura at Egypt <br>
+    ➮ Strong professional with a bachelor's degree focused in Computer Science from the Faculty of Computer and Information Science / Egypt. <br>
+    ➮ Experience of several years in development with Android and Cross-platform (Flutter) applications and good knowledge of API services. <br>
+    ➮ Well-versed with different methodologies like Agile (Scrum), Retrofit & Reactive Programming as well.
+    ➮ Worked with a team with excellent communication skills to accomplish the project with good quality. <br>
    <br>
 <h4>